 The Messenger (saw) replied, 'We have not been ordered to do that; go back to your caravans.'
 (Ibid, p.
 138)

-Abu Jahl bin Hisham, while waiting outside the door of the Messenger (saw) to kill him shortly before hijra observed to his companions:
+Abu Jahl bin Hisham, while waiting outside the door of the Messenger (saw) to kill him shortly before hijra told his companions:

-The call was tripartite in nature, mana'a, nusrah, with a tawheed based worldview - always calling a nation and/or her elites collectively to Islam or, when possible, forming a party to target their support base if they resisted.
+The call was tripartite in nature, mana'a, nusrah, with a tawheed based worldview - always calling a nation and her elites to Islam or, when possible, forming a party to target their support base if they resisted.

 Dhahabi, Siyar A'lam al-Nuba'a